felipeweb/osin-mysql/README.md

 Because osin's storage interface does not support setting the UserData type, **this library tries to convert UserData to string and return it as such.** With this, you could for example gob encode (use e.g. base64 encode for SQL storage type compatibility) the data before passing it to e.g. `FinishAccessRequest` and decode it when needed.

+# 2016-10-23 BREAKING CHANGES
+- Now `New()` recives a db object and a table prefix as parameter